uniquexor/yii2-vue/README.md

 # yii2-vue

-This package provides a very basic models management system for VUE3 on yii2 framework.
+This package provides a very basic models management system for Vuejs v3 on yii2 framework.
 In addition, allows to easily control your vue app assets using yii2 AssetBundle.

 ## Installation